Hernán Crespo: Defensa y Justicia

 On 25 January 2020, Crespo was appointed manager of Defensa y Justicia, also in the Argentine top tier.
-On 23 January 2021, he led Defensa y Justicia to their first international trophy by winning the Copa Sudamericana after defeating Club Atlético Lanús by 3–0.
+On 23 January 2021, he led Defensa y Justicia to their first international trophy by winning the Copa Sudamericana, after defeating Lanús by 3–0.

 São Paulo

 On 12 February 2021, Crespo was appointed manager of Brazilian Série A club São Paulo on a two-year deal.
-He made his debut 16 days later on the first day of the Campeonato Paulista, in a 1–1 home draw with Botafogo-SP.
-He won the title on 23 May, after a 2–0 aggregate victory over Palmeiras; this was the club's first honour in nine years and the first in the competition since 2005.
+He made his debut 16 days later on the first day of the Campeonato Paulista, in a 1–1 home draw with Botafogo.
+He won the title on 23 May, after a 2–0 aggregate victory over Palmeiras; this was the club's first honour in nine years, and the first in the competition since 2005.

-On 13 October 2021, Crespo left São Paulo on a mutual agreement.
+On 13 October 2021, Crespo left São Paulo by a mutual agreement.
 The club were 13th in the national league after 25 games, and he was replaced by team icon Rogério Ceni.

+Al-Duhail

+On 24 March 2022, Crespo succeeded Luís Castro at Al-Duhail in the Qatar Stars League.
+In his first season, he won a treble of the league, Qatar Cup and Qatari Stars Cup, while also reaching the semi-finals of the AFC Champions League.
+On 11 October 2023, he left his position at the club by mutual consent.

+Al Ain

+After leaving Al-Duhail Crespo was signed by Al Ain in November 2023.
+He then led the team to the Asian Champions League final, where they beat Yokohama F. Marinos.
+In the 2024–25 season following some bad results, including a 5–1 defeat to Cristiano Ronaldo's Al Nassr, the club decided to dismiss him.

+Return to São Paulo

+On 18 June 2025, Crespo rejoined São Paulo as head coach on a deal running until December 2026.

 Personal life

-In May 2005, Crespo married equestrian Alessia Andra Rossi, with whom he has three children.
-She is Italian.
+In May 2005, Crespo married Italian equestrian Alessia Andra Rossi, with whom he has three children.